nagdatt/logs-api/README.md

     * Counts of log entries per level.
     * Counts of log entries per component.
 * ```/logs/<string:log_id>```-  Returns a specific log entry based on a unique log_id.
+*  ```/logs/pagination```- Returns a paginated subset of log entries in JSON format.
+Reuses the same filtering logic as the /logs endpoint but returns data wrapped in a metadata object.
+     Query Parameters (optional):
+    * page_number – The page to retrieve (Default: 1).
+     * page_size – Number of logs per page (Default: 5).

+    Query Parameters (optional):
+    level, component, start_time, end_time – Same filters as the /logs endpoint.

  ***
 # Setup and run